benkroeger/make-redis-client/README.md

 ## Usage

-Call the factory with a plain object containing the properties you want your redis client to be configured with.
+Call the exported function with a plain object containing the properties you want your redis client to be configured with.
+It returns a redisClient.

-In addition to the config options from [redis](https://www.npmjs.com/package/redis), you can also define the database-number you want to select.
+In addition to the config options from [redis](https://www.npmjs.com/package/redis), you can also define the database you want to select in redis.

 ## Valid Options